-State Status of the static routes: Enabled: Double-click to enable the route created.
+Status Status of the return routes: Enabled: Double-click to enable the route created.
 Disabled: The route is not functional.
 The line will be grayed out in order to reflect this.
 Interface (Mandatory) A drop-down list allows selecting the outgoing interface for the return route.
 Gateway (Optional) Clicking on this column will open the objects database in order to select a host or a virtual interface (IPsec).
 If the object is a host object, it must specify a MAC address.
 (Optional) Comments Any text.